DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/normal.md

 #### What's next?

 From here, if you get the same result as I did, you can continue following the NH Server guide to set up CFW by clicking the button below.
+If you want to know more about the functionality of modchips

 [Continue to the NH Server guide :material-arrow-right:](https://nh-server.github.io/switch-guide/){ .md-button .md-button--primary }

 !!! danger
     If you didn't get the same result as I did and are running into issues, please follow the troubleshooting section of this guide.
-    It can be found [here](../troubleshooting/error_codes/).
+    It can be found [here](../troubleshooting/error_codes.md).